Claudia Capitolina: Commagene

-In 64, Capitolina married a Greek Prince from the Kingdom of Commagene called Gaius Julius Archelaus Antiochus Epiphanes, who was a paternal second cousin to Capitolina.
-She is not mentioned by Roman Sources, however has been identified as the wife of Epiphanes and mother of Epiphanes’ children, through surviving honorific inscriptions and surviving honorific poetry dedicated to her.
+In 64, Capitolina married a Greek prince from the Kingdom of Commagene called Gaius Julius Archelaus Antiochus Epiphanes, who was a paternal second cousin to Capitolina.
+She is not mentioned by Roman sources, however has been identified as the wife of Epiphanes and mother of Epiphanes' children, through surviving honorific inscriptions and surviving honorific poetry dedicated to her.
 After Epiphanes married Capitolina, they settled and lived in the court of her father-in-law King Antiochus IV of Commagene.
 The relationship between Capitolina and Epiphanes is unknown.
 Capitolina bore Epiphanes in 65 their first son and child Gaius Julius Antiochus Epiphanes Philopappos in Samosata.

 Capitolina lived in Commagene from 64 until 72.
 In 72 Lucius Caesennius Paetus, the Roman Governor of Syria had sent letters addressed to Roman Emperor Vespasian accusing Antiochus IV, Epiphanes and Epiphanes’ brother Callinicus in planning to revolt against Rome and allying themselves with the King of Parthia.
-Paetus accused in these letters that Antiochus IV, Epiphanes and Callinicus of disloyalty to the Emperor.
+Paetus accused in these letters that Antiochus IV, Epiphanes and Callinicus of disloyalty to the emperor.
 It is not known whether if these accusations were true or false.
-After reading the letters, Vespasian felt that he could no longer trust the family of Antiochus IV and couldn't trust them to protect the strategic crossing at the Euphrates River at Samosata.
+After reading the letters, Vespasian felt that he could no longer trust the family of Antiochus IV and could not trust them to protect the strategic crossing at the Euphrates River at Samosata.
 Vespasian gave orders to Antiochus IV to terminate his rule in Commagene.

 Paetus invaded the Kingdom of Commagene, as head of the Legio VI Ferrata.
 The client Kings Aristobulus of Chalcis and Sohaemus of Emesa also supplied troops to Paetus.
-They all arrived the night before the Battle.
+They all arrived the night before the battle.
 As Epiphanes and Callinicus prepared themselves that night for war, Antiochus IV was preparing to flee to Cilicia.

 The next morning that the war was supposed to occur Epiphanes with Capitolina and their son with Callinicus out of fear of the Romans fled to the King of Parthia, while Antiochus IV also out of fear of the Romans fled to Cilicia.
 There is a possibility that Epiphanes and Callinicus had a short-lived attempt to resist invasion, before they fled to Parthia.